danitso/docker-control/README.md

 Whether to automatically update Docker when a new version is released.

-### daemon.dns

-The IP address of the default DNS server.

 ### daemon.expose

 Whether to expose a TCP socket for the Docker service.

 **Warning**: The socket being exposed does not use TLS encryption by default.

-### daemon.forward_dns

-Whether to use DNS forwarding.

 ### daemon.tracking

 Whether to allow anonymous usage statistics to be sent to the Docker team.

+### network.dns

+The IP address of the default DNS server.

+### network.forward_dns

+Whether to use DNS forwarding.

+### network.subnet_address

+The subnet address for the virtual network.

-### vm.cpus
+### network.subnet_mask_size

-The number of CPUs to allocate for the virtual machine.
+The subnet mask size for the virtual network.

-**Warning**: While the command accepts any integer, you must never allocate less than 1 CPU or more than the total number of available CPU cores.
+### proxy.exclude

+A list of hostnames which should bypass the proxy servers.

+### proxy.insecure

+The URL for an insecure proxy server.

+### proxy.secure

+The URL for a secure proxy server.

+### proxy.use

+Whether to use proxy servers when pulling images.

 ### vm.memory